atelierbram/syntax-highlighting/duotones/README.md

 # DuoTones
 Based on [DuoTone themes](http://simurai.com/projects/2016/01/01/duotone-themes/) by [Simurai](http://simurai.com/)

 This is a work in progress.
+Until now only templates for Vim and Prism have been edited.
-When one would compare the syntax-highlighting in Atom _(with the original DuoTone colorscheme)_ in those same files in, for example Vim or Sublimetext, with the colorschemes here, then one will see that the original themes have a better considered distribution of contrast.
-In time the templates for Vim and SublimeText, Prism and HighlightJs will be edited to tone down those brackets, punctuation and so on, in order to keep these colorschemes in the spirit of the original DuoTone Themes.
+In time the templates for SublimeText, and HighlightJs will alse be edited to tone down those brackets, punctuation and so on, in order to keep these colorschemes in the spirit of the original DuoTone Themes.

 Go to [demopage](http://atelierbram.github.io/syntax-highlighting/duotones)